 Stress and sleep often create a ruthless cycle.
 It seems like when you are overly stressed, you cannot sleep, and not being able to sleep stresses you out even more.
 This is often caused by your body’s physical response to exterior stress.
 In a nutshell, here’s what happens when you begin feeling stressed out:

 Stress is a natural reaction of the body to perceived “threats” or worries.
 Examples of stress include a sudden danger to your safety or prolonged worries or fears.
 Of course, an overdue work deadline is not exactly the same as being attacked by a bear, but your body reacts with heightened stress levels.
-To protect you against any “threat,” your body triggers a fight-or-flight response that arouses your nervous system, releases a series of hormones, increases your blood flow, and prepares you to meet the challenge head-on.
+To protect you against any “threat,” your body triggers a fight-or-flight response that arouses your nervous system, releases hormones, increases your blood flow, and prepares you to meet the challenge head-on.
 Additionally, your muscles tend to retract and tighten in preparation for the battle.

 This natural response of your body is great and all, but it can get a little annoying when there is no immediate threat to respond to.
 Chronic stress or anxiety can make it feel like you’re on edge all the time, sore, tired, and uncomfortable.
 Even worse, it makes it difficult to get any real rest.